 -Assistant brewer Jay Thompson has moved over to the brewpub’s sister operation, the Smuttynose Brewing Company.

 -The brewery has experienced several false starts, both in Portsmouth and nearby Newington, in its efforts to secure a bigger production location.
-Owner Peter Egelston is threatening to move the operation across the water to nearby Kittery, Maine.
+Owner Peter Egelston has now finally found a new home in nearby Hampton, New Hampshire.

 New in New Hampshire